JetBrains/lincheck/docs/topics/modular-testing.md

 [//]: # (title: Modular testing)

-It is common to use linearizable data structures as building blocks in the implementation of other data structures.
+When constructing new algorithms, it is common to use linearizable data structures as building blocks.
-The number of all possible interleavings for non-trivial algorithms is usually enormous.

-To reduce the number of redundant interleavings, you can use the modular testing option supported by the model checking mode.
-Modular testing allows treatment operations of the internal data structures to be atomic.

-Consider the `MultiMap` class backed with a `java.util.concurrent.ConcurrentHashMap` example:
+However, these linearizable data structures are typically non-trivial, significantly increasing the number of possible interleavings.
+Intuitively, it would be better to treat the operations of such already correct underlying data structures as atomic ones, checking only meaningful interleavings and increasing the testing quality.
+Lincheck makes it is possible by providing the *modular testing* feature for the model checking.

+Consider the `MultiMap` implementation below, which bases on top of the state-of-the-art `j.u.c.ConcurrentHashMap`:

 ```kotlin
 import java.util.concurrent.ConcurrentHashMap